aakarshika/tone-ai/BUILD_LOG.md

 - Set up collaboration rules and gameplan
 - Initialized git repository

-### ❌ What Didn't Work:
+### ❌ What Didn't Work: ffmpeg binary missing, causing [Errno 2] and conversion failure in main.py.
--

-### 📚 What Was Learned:
+### 📚 What Was Learned: ffmpeg must be installed via Homebrew (not pip), and should be tracked in a separate setup file for system dependencies.
-- Established clear workflow with rules.md, gameplan.md, brainstorming.md
-- WhisperX combines transcription + diarization for better accuracy
+### 🎯 Tomorrow's Focus: Continue audio ingestion pipeline after verifying ffmpeg install and successful mp3→wav conversion.

 ### 🔄 What Was Skipped:
 -

-### 🎯 Tomorrow's Focus:
-- Install Python dependencies
-- Test basic audio file loading with ffmpeg
-- Implement faster-whisper transcription

 ### 🧠 Notes & Decisions:
 - Starting with file-based pipeline before real-time